Miyne/Strana/README.md

-web site for any stuff in CS
+web site for any strats and nades in CS